mefrazi2/geopuzzle_nu_geoweek/README.md

 > Thanks to [datavizpyr](https://datavizpyr.com/) for the inspo!

-> Code is in R md file.
+> Code is in .R file.